I am finally sharing the craft room storage area that I designed in the attic area on our third floor.

 Craft rooms are wonderful.
-Three years ago I remodeled my office into a craft room.
+Four years ago I remodeled my office into a craft room.
 I designed the most amazing craft room on our first floor and I loved it.
+But I did not have enough room to store all of my supplies in the craft room.
+So this is what I did.

-This is my craft room.
+In case you haven’t seen it, this is my craft room.
+It is located just off the living room and family room.
 I have loved this room so much and a lot of great crafts have been created here.

 But there is one problem.